LycheeOrg/Lychee-Docker/README.md

 ### Run with Docker Compose

+You can take the provided docker-compose.yml example as a start and edit it to enable more configuration variables.

-use the provided `.env.exanple` to create a `.env` at the root of your folder containing your `docker-compose.yml`.
+Use the `.env.exanple` to create a `.env` at the root of your folder containing your `docker-compose.yml`.
 Populate your database credentials and other environment variables.

 This `.env` file will be loaded by docker compose and populate environment in the docker container.
 Those will then be injected in the Lychee configuration file (located in e.g. `lychee/config/.env`).

 ![environment-loading.png](./environment-loading.png)

-Note that if you later edit your `lychee/config/.env` file, restarting the container will overwrite with the variables provided in your docker-compose `.env` file.
+:warning: If you later edit your `lychee/config/.env` file, restarting the container will overwrite with the variables provided in your docker-compose `.env` file.
-For this reason it is better to make your changes directly in docker-compose rather than in `lychee/config/.env` when the values are supported.
+For this reason it is better to make your changes directly in `docker-compose.yml`/`.env` rather than in `lychee/config/.env` when the values are supported.
 Please refer to the [inject.sh](https://github.com/LycheeOrg/Lychee/blob/master/inject.sh) script for more details.

 ### Create admin account during first run